Solid Lubricant Additives

 High-Temperature Greases

-hBN at 3–15 wt% in high-temperature base greases for oven conveyor bearings, kiln car bearings, and furnace equipment operating above 300°C where MoS₂ and synthetic additives decompose.
+hBN can be used in high-temperature base greases for oven conveyor bearings, kiln car bearings, and furnace equipment operating where conventional additives may decompose.

 Food-Grade Lubricants